lixianphys/MRImaster/README.md

-# Computer Vision Project: MRI doctor
+# MRIMaster: AI-supported medical imaging classifier

 ### User case
 Users upload a MRI image to the UI (api) and return the answer whether the MRI image presents tumors or a healthy brain.